Resorts

 The Extreme Terrain: Um, is this still safe?

 Only a few ski resorts in North America have extreme terrain, and they usually require a special pass, a guide, or a helicopter to access.
 Some resorts specialize in extreme terrain, including Silverton Mountain (Colorado), Revelstoke Mountain Resort (British Columbia), and Alyeska Resort (Alaska).
-There is a lot of extreme terrain that is lift accessible, and even more served by helicopters.
+There is a lot of extreme terrain that is lift-accessible, and even more that is served by helicopters.
 If you are skilled enough to tackle this terrain, 1) well done!
 And 2) you are probably not SkiTutor’s core audience.
 That being said, if you aspire to be an expert skier (as I did), here are some areas to look at conquering:

-• Delirium Dive at Sunshine Village (Alberta): This is a massive bowl of ungroomed snow, cliffs, chutes, and cornices, that offers endless lines and variations for expert skiers.
+• Delirium Dive at Sunshine Village (Alberta): This is a massive bowl of ungroomed snow, cliffs, chutes, and cornices that offers endless lines and variations for expert skiers.
 The slope angle can reach up to 60 degrees, and the vertical drop is about 2,000 feet.
-It is accessible only by a gated entrance that requires a transceiver, a shovel, and a partner.
+It is accessible only by a gated entrance that requires a transceiver, a shvel, and a partner.
 Don’t think that they will let you by if you aren’t fully trained in using that equipment.
 Practice before heading up!
 It is considered one of the most challenging and exhilarating ski runs in Canada.

 The Regional and Resort-Specific Differences: What to Look Out For